-Scoliosis is a condition where the spine is curved in three dimensions (from the back the spine appears to be shaped like an "s").
-It is often idiopathic, or having an unknown cause.
-The most common type of scoliosis is discovered at 10 years of age or older, and is defined as a curve that measures at least 10° (called a Cobb angle; measured on x-ray).
-Because of the unknown cause and age of diagnosis, it is called Adolescent idiopathic scoliosis (AIS).
+Scoliosis is a condition where the spine is curved in three dimensions (from the back the spine appears to be shaped like an 's' and the trunk is deformed).
+It is often idiopathic, which means the cause is unknown.
+The most common type of scoliosis is generally discovered around 10 years of age or older, and is defined as a curve that measures at least 10° (called a Cobb angle; measured on x-ray).
+Because of the unknown cause and the age of diagnosis, it is called adolescent idiopathic scoliosis (AIS).

 While there are usually no symptoms, the appearance of AIS frequently has a negative impact on adolescents.
-Increased curvature of the spine can present health risks in adulthood and in the elderly.
+Increased curvature of the spine can present health risks in adulthood and in older people.
 Braces are one intervention that may stop further progression of the curve.
-They generally need to be worn full time, with treatment lasting for two to four years.
+They generally need to be worn full time, with treatment lasting until the end of growth (most frequently, from a minimum of two to four/five years).
 However, bracing for this condition is still controversial, and questions remain about how effective it is.

-Adolescent Idiopathic Scoliosis (AIS) is a three-dimensional deformity of the spine.
-While AIS can progress during growth and cause a surface deformity, it is usually not symptomatic.
+Idiopathic scoliosis is a three-dimensional deformity of the spine.
+The most common form is diagnosed in adolescence.
+While adolescent idiopathic scoliosis (AIS) can progress during growth and cause a surface deformity, it is usually not symptomatic.
 However, in adulthood, if the final spinal curvature surpasses a certain critical threshold, the risk of health problems and curve progression is increased.
-Braces are traditionally recommended to stop curvature progression in some countries and criticized in others.
-They generally need to be worn full time, with treatment extending over years.

-Randomised controlled trials and prospective cohort studies comparing braces with no treatment, other treatment, surgery, and different types of braces.
+Randomized controlled trials (RCTs) and prospective controlled cohort studies comparing braces with no treatment, other treatment, surgery, and different types of braces for adolescent with AIS.

 We used standard methodological procedures expected by The Cochrane Collaboration.